Earth Notes: MHRV (Mechanical Heat-Recovery Ventilation) and HR25H ReviewUpdated 2023-01-08 13:00 GMT.

-To improve heating efficiency, houses must become more air-tight so as to lose less heat through "unplanned ventilation".
-But that then brings increased stuffiness (elevated CO2 levels) and moisture/humidity from people inside breathing.
-Unless dealt with this is unpleasant and unhealthy and can cause mould to grow for example.
+To improve heating efficiency houses must become more air-tight and leak less heat through "unplanned ventilation".
+But that then brings increased stuffiness (high CO2 levels) and moisture/humidity from people inside breathing, cooking and washing.
+MHRV counters those issues efficiently.

-Heating/energy efficiency and ventilation seem at odds with one another, but by imposing a heat-exchanger between incoming and outgoing air (similar to the counter-current exchanger that lets penguins stand on ice without freezing their hearts) enough fresh air can be provided while retaining most of the heat.
+Heating/energy efficiency and ventilation seem at odds with one another.
+But by imposing a heat-exchanger between incoming and outgoing air (similar to the counter-current exchanger that lets penguins stand on ice without freezing their hearts) enough fresh air can be provided while retaining most of the heat.

-Very energy-efficient and air-tight buildings such as Passivhaus don't even need a conventional heating system; a whole-house mechanical (ie with fans!) heat-recovery ventilation system, (typically drawing air out from kitchen, bathroom and toilet and feeding fresh air in elsewhere), with a little in-line electric heating as backup is enough.
+Very energy-efficient and air-tight buildings such as Passivhaus don't even need a conventional heating system.
+A whole-house mechanical (ie with fans!) heat-recovery ventilation system, (typically drawing air out from kitchen, bathroom and toilet and feeding fresh air in elsewhere), with a little in-line electric heating as backup, is enough.

-Most UK housing stock will not be air-tight or otherwise efficient enough for Passivhaus-style whole-building MHVR, but any reasonably air-tight building that's starting to see condensation can benefit.
+Most UK housing stock will not be air-tight or otherwise efficient enough for Passivhaus-style whole-building MHVR.
+But any reasonably air-tight building that's starting to see condensation can benefit.
 Just think of MHVR as an extractor fan that dumps the pongs and moisture while retaining most of the heat.

 Without the MHVR every (cold) morning we've had to shut all the bedroom doors, turn the radiators TRVs down to zero, open the windows and wipe them down.